lyc-handson-aws/handson-topic10/README.md

       > [!CAUTION]
       >
-      > update the repo urls to the new location for 2 applications and its sub-apps before run this command
+      > before run this command,if you are using my apps, make sure pass in advance kubeseal commands to create secrets

       ```bash
       argocd app create -f argocd/app1/application-app1.yaml  --upsert